 - The Collagen Diagnostic Laboratory provides sequence analysis of genes involved in inherited disorders of connective tissue: osteogenesis imperfecta, Ehlers-Danlos syndrome, and familial aneurysms.
 Committed to personalized and family testing, CDL continues to offer full gene sequencing and gene panel sequencing for candidate genes, single nucleotide testing in families with known pathogenic variants, familial testing for identified variants of uncertain significance, and prenatal diagnosis.

-- The Clinical Cytogenomics Laboratory provides chromosomal microarray analysis for both constitutional disorders and cancers.
+- The Clinical Genomics Laboratory offers FusionPlex® to detect gene fusions associated with solid tumors (e.g. brain cancer, color concer) or hematological malignancies, without prior knowledge of the fusion partners or the breakpoints of the translocations.
+The CGL also provides chromosomal SNP microarray analysis for both constitutional disorders and cancers.
 Abnormalities detected by SNP microarray include chromosome deletions, chromosome duplications and amplifications, copy neutral absence of heterozygosity (AOH) due to uniparental disomy (UPD) or identity by descent, and loss of heterozygosity (LOH) due to neoplastic transformation.
 Constitutional variants of uncertain clinical significance may either be reported or withheld, by provider request.
-The CCL also provides PCR-based testing for Y chromosome deletions that cause infertility in men.
+For men with infertility, the CGL has PCR-based testing for Y chromosome deletions.